mpaldridge/mpaldridge.github.io/teaching.md

 ### [MATH2750 Introduction to Markov Processes](https://mpaldridge.github.io/math2750/)

 From 2018-19 to 2020-21, I lectured the module **[MATH2750 Introduction to Markov Processes](https://mpaldridge.github.io/math2750/)**.
 The main website for this module was [here](https://mpaldridge.github.io/math2750/).
-This site closely represents the module as it is currently taught.
+This site closely, but not perfectly, represents the module as it is currently taught.

 ### MATH3015 History of Mathematics